hapax/hapax.github.io/assets/chandra.md

 We live in a three-dimensional world.
-When you add more than one electron to an atom, they not only interact, but can have different orientations, you must reckon with this basic fact about space.
+When you add more than one electron to an atom, they not only interact, but can have different orientations, and behave differently with respect to spherical symmetry.
-This is where the whole formalism of s, p, d, f, and so on, comes from, and thus all the wonders of chemistry and biology.
 We also want to consider a three-dimensional quantum system for our eventual application to stellar remnants, but as before, avoiding the complications of the atom.